codex-agent-mem

 Codex CLI / codex exec Codex CLI MCP stdio path, short-lived / ephemeral execution same local MCP server and config style as Desktop; short-lived CLI lifecycle validated separately from the long-lived Desktop host behavior Validated Codex CLI path

-Claude Code Claude Opus 4.7, codex-agent-mem MCP stdio only, standard, read-only, compact requests 3 -> 8, lazy init false -> true, same_db_process_count=2 with one Claude Code host active, spawn_storm_warning=false, mem_search count=2 Live MCP validation passed
+Claude Code Claude Opus 4.7, codex-agent-mem MCP stdio only, explicit retrieval-only standard, read-only, compact requests 3 -> 8, lazy init false -> true, same_db_process_count=2 with one Claude Code host active, spawn_storm_warning=false, mem_search count=2 Retrieval-only MCP validation passed

-Qwen Code Qwen Code 0.15.0, local Ollama, qwen3.6:latest, standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_open_work, mem_completion_check, mem_health_runtime; requests 8, lazy init true, spawn_storm_warning=false, not_modified=true Live local MCP validation passed
+Qwen Code Qwen Code 0.15.0, local Ollama, qwen3.6:latest, explicit retrieval-only standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_open_work, mem_completion_check, mem_health_runtime; requests 8, lazy init true, spawn_storm_warning=false, not_modified=true Retrieval-only local MCP validation passed

-Qwen local model smokes Qwen Code 0.15.0 with Ollama models qwen3.6:35b-a3b-q8_0 and qwen3.5:9b both models answered CLI smoke tests and invoked mem_health_runtime through MCP stdio; requests 4, read_only=true, clean stdin_eof exits Live local model smokes passed
+Qwen local model smokes Qwen Code 0.15.0 with Ollama models qwen3.6:35b-a3b-q8_0 and qwen3.5:9b both models answered CLI smoke tests and invoked mem_health_runtime through MCP stdio; retrieval-only read_only=true, clean stdin_eof exits Retrieval-only local model smokes passed

-DeepSeek-V3.2 Qwen Code 0.15.0, deepseek-v3.2:cloud through Ollama Cloud, standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_health_runtime; requests 6, spawn_storm_warning=false, not_modified=true Live cloud-backed MCP validation passed
+DeepSeek-V3.2 Qwen Code 0.15.0, deepseek-v3.2:cloud through Ollama Cloud, explicit retrieval-only standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_health_runtime; requests 6, spawn_storm_warning=false, not_modified=true Retrieval-only cloud-backed MCP validation passed

-Minimax M2.5 Qwen Code 0.15.0, minimax-m2.5:cloud through Ollama Cloud, standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_health_runtime; requests 6, not_modified=true Live cloud-backed MCP validation passed
+Minimax M2.5 Qwen Code 0.15.0, minimax-m2.5:cloud through Ollama Cloud, explicit retrieval-only standard, read-only, compact real MCP calls to mem_context_pack, mem_search, mem_health_runtime; requests 6, not_modified=true Retrieval-only cloud-backed MCP validation passed

-Kimi Code CLI Kimi Code CLI 1.38.0, codex-agent-mem MCP stdio, standard, read-only, compact kimi mcp test codex-agent-mem connected and listed 17 tools; Kimi K2.5 / Kimi K2.6 full model tool-call validation remains in continuous evaluation MCP connection validated; model-run validation not claimed
+Kimi Code CLI Kimi Code CLI 1.38.0, codex-agent-mem MCP stdio, explicit retrieval-only standard, read-only, compact kimi mcp test codex-agent-mem connected and listed the expected standard-profile tools; Kimi K2.5 / Kimi K2.6 full model tool-call validation remains in continuous evaluation Retrieval-only MCP connection validated; model-run validation not claimed

 Verifiable Results

-The current public run was executed with Codex Desktop using GPT-5.4 in this Codex environment, reasoning effort xhigh on synthetic fixtures.
-It reports context compression, repeated-pack avoidance with known_pack_hash, lazy initialization, minimal tool surface, read-only safety, response diet, local telemetry, closure control, and a sub-agent handoff example.
-This is a Codex Desktop validation, not a ChatGPT web/app connector validation.
+The public v1.0.x evidence combines reproducible verification fixtures with live MCP runtime validation across the runtimes listed above.
+It reports context compression, repeated-pack avoidance with known_pack_hash, lazy initialization, minimal tool surface, explicit read-only mode safety, response diet, local telemetry, closure control, and a sub-agent handoff example.

 See: Verification Evidence and v1.0.0 Results.